Nixes/iotHub/api_docs.md

 * Content-Type: "application/json"
 ```
 {
-  "description":"turns the lamp on/off",
+  "description":"controls the brightness of a lamp",
-  "state_type":"boolean"
+  "state_type":"number"
 }
 ```
 ---